Fees

 Late renewal period

-Starts: One day after expiration date; Ends: Two years past expiration date
+Starts: One (1) day after the license expiration date.
+Ends: Two (2) years after the license expiration date.

 Public Adjuster